Use space to open navigation items

 Small bars that wish to make use of this option must ensure the correct signage is in place to convey that they are choosing to permit minors.

-Small bars can also apply for a ‘Minors Authorisation’ if they wish to allow minors at other times up until midnight, or in different circumstances.
+Small bars can also apply for a ‘Minors Authorisation’ if they wish to allow minors at other times up until 12:00am or in different circumstances.
 This is available where a small bar provides diverse offerings that are appropriate for minors in addition to bar services - for example:

 • retail offerings – book or record stores